friends168888/Car-Type-Recognition/README.md

 # Car Recognition

-This repository is to do car type recognition by ResNet-152 with Cars Dataset from Stanford.
+This repository is to do car-type recognition by Xception with Tainwan's used cars Dataset from used cars website(e.g. 8891, Hotcar...).

 ## Dependencies